Walk around the outside of your house to check for early signs of roof problems.

 Spring and summer rains, combined with winter’s brutal weather, may have done a number on your roof.
 But don’t wait until water drips on you while you’re watching Monday Night Football to figure out that your roofing system might need attention.

-“Fall’s a good time for a pre-winter walk around,” says Dave Lincon, a Sears Home Improvement roofing expert.
+“Fall’s a good time for a pre-winter walk around,” says Dave Lincon, a home improvement expert for Sears Home Services.
 There are a few things you can safely check from below to assess the situation up above.

 Check the ground near the house for signs of excessive granulation — those tiny roofing pebbles that are stuck to the shingles.
 “That’s a sign of age when those things are coming off practically in buckets,” Lincon says.